RebeccaKessler/Machine_Learning/README.md

 A decision tree recursively splits the dataset into subsets based on the value of attributes.
 It's a tree-like structure where each internal node represents a feature, each branch represents a decision rule, and each leaf node represents the outcome or class label.

 Once again, we started by using a Decision Tree Classifier without specifying any parameter.
 We trained the model on 80% of the training data and tested it on 20% of training data.
-We get an accuracy of 29.9%.
+We get an accuracy of 29.6%.
 The precision, recall and F1 scores are all around 29%, meaning that the model performance is balanced despite being poor.
-Similarly to the two previous models, the individual accuracy of the A1 class is higher compared to the accuracy of the other classes, altough the difference is minor this time.
-In fact, the A1 class accuracy is 55.4%, while for the other classes it ranges between 20-27%.
+Similarly to the two previous models, the individual accuracies of the A1 and C1 classes are higher compared to the accuracy of the other classes, altough the difference is smaller this time.
+In fact, the A1 class accuracy is 67.5%, for C1 it is 57.2%, while for the other classes it ranges between 1-27%.

 WHAT CAUSES THIS DIFFERENCE ???